-This well was so deep and so important that it couldn’t (and shouldn’t) slip underneath the radar of BP’s management.
-Fairly senior management (maybe not the CEO, but certainly some high up folks) must have known about the design decisions.
-In fact, I believe investigators will be able to show significant management pressure to get the well complete and move on to the next well.
+This well was so deep and important that it couldn’t (and shouldn’t) slip underneath the radar of BP’s management.
+Fairly senior management (maybe not the CEO, but certainly some high-up folks) must have known about the design decisions.
+In fact, I believe investigators will be able to show significant management pressure to get the well completed and move on to the next well.
 This pressure – without enough consideration for safety as an overriding priority – is the current safety culture at BP.

 When I heard the BP America President say in Congressional testimony that:

 “We don’t do anything unless it is safe.”